thatoddmailbox/awsipacl/README.md

 First, make sure you have Go 1.16 or newer installed.
 Older versions of Go will not work.
 You'll also need to install the [AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 Then, from the [Lambda console](https://console.aws.amazon.com/lambda/home), create a new function.
-Select "Author from scratch", give it a name, and select "Go 1.x" as the runtime.
+Select "Author from scratch", give it a name, and select "Amazon Linux 2" (OS-only runtime) as the runtime.
+You can keep architecture as "x86_64".

 Open up the newly-created function, and, in the "Code" tab, edit the "Runtime settings".
 Set the "Handler" to "awsipacl".
 Also, in the "Configuration" tab, edit the memory to 128 MB.